DanelSchwartz/fortios-security-auditor/README.md

 ---

-## Usage
+## Usage Workflow

-1. Click the extension icon in your Chrome toolbar to open the compact utility interface.
-2. Drag and drop FortiOS configuration backups (`.conf`, `.cfg`) or live CLI diagnostic logs (`.txt`, `.log`), or use the collapsible **Direct Paste / Terminal Session** drawer.
+For a comprehensive audit, it is highly recommended to provide **both** the static configuration and the live CLI telemetry.

+1. **Get the Commands:** Open the extension and switch to the **Diagnostic CLI Cheat Sheet** tab.
+Click **Copy Verified 1-Click Bundle** for either FortiGate or FortiAnalyzer.
+2. **Run & Save:** Paste the commands into your appliance's CLI via SSH/Console and save the complete terminal output to a `.txt` or `.log` file.
+3. **Backup Config:** Download a full configuration backup (`.conf` or `.cfg`) directly from the appliance GUI.
+4. **Analyze:** Switch back to the **Security Audit & Inspector** tab in the extension.
+Drag and drop **both** the configuration file and the CLI log file into the dropzone.
-3. Click **Analyze Security** to execute the complete multi-engine audit suite.
+5. Click **Analyze Security** to execute the complete multi-engine audit suite.
-4. Review findings categorized by severity (`CRITICAL`, `WARNING`, `PASS`, `INFO`) with exact target configuration paths and 1-click copyable remediation CLI commands.
+6. Review findings categorized by severity (`CRITICAL`, `WARNING`, `PASS`, `INFO`) with exact target configuration paths and 1-click copyable remediation CLI commands.
-5. Export reports as standalone HTML or clean ASCII plain text for documentation and ticketing.
+7. Export reports as standalone HTML or clean ASCII plain text for documentation and ticketing.

 ---